Why go aux Seychelles?

 Budget & Tips

 In Victoria, the Kaz Zanana is a magnificent example of Creole architecture that can be visited free of charge.
-In Praslin, there is a group ticket (600 SR) to visit the Vallée de Mai and Fond Ferdinand, two must-sees.
+In Praslin, there's a group ticket (600 SR, usable in 10 days) to visit the Vallée de Mai and Fond Ferdinand, two must-sees.
 On La Digue, buying a ticket for the Domaine de l'Union (150 SR) after 4:30 p.m., which gives access to the unmissable Anse Source d'Argent beach, and spending the afternoon there, is also valid for the whole of the following day.

 Main events